lidickson1/Alchemy2/resources/docs.md

 }
 ```

 The variation is useful when you want to change the texture based on chance.
 The `textures` array hold a list of objects, which specifies the probability of the texture or animation being chosen, and the file name.
 The sum of all of the `weight`s should be between 0 and 1.
-If it isn't, the results will not be as expected.
+If it isn't, it can result in undefined behaviour.
 The remaining probability (in this example 0.5) will be the probability of the default texture being used.

 `name` is an optional string which is the unlocalized name for that texture.